Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Tree-based and Ensemble methods.md

 The tree depth and other rules for choosing the structure are set in the starting parameters.
 ****
-How a “feature-split” pair is chosen for a leaf:
+How a "feature-split" pair is chosen for a leaf:
-* A list is formed of possible candidates (“feature-split pairs”) to be assigned to a leaf as the split.
+* A list is formed of possible candidates ("feature-split pairs") to be assigned to a leaf as the split.
 * A number of penalty functions are calculated for each object (on the condition that all of the candidates obtained from step 1 have been assigned to the leaf).
 * The split with the smallest penalty is selected.